eventter/eventter/web/content/docs/getting-started.md

 ### What next?

+Do you still hesitate whether EventterMQ is the right tool for the job?
+Read about its [use cases](/docs/use-cases/).

 In your application code you probably don't want to communicate with the broker by executing CLI commands.
 Learn about [protocols](/docs/protocols/) the broker supports and libraries to use.

-Do you still hesitate whether EventterMQ is right tool for the job?
-Read about its [use cases](/docs/use-cases/).